oktadev/okta-user-migration-dotnet/README.md

 Migrating users to a new database can be thought of in two components: profile migration and credential migration.

 - Profile migration is the migration of users and their metadata.
 This typically can be accomplished via an import and an API.
-- Credential migration is the process of migrating a user’s existing password, which can provide some difficulty.
+- Credential migration is the process of migrating a user's existing password, which can provide some difficulty.

 When planning a migration, take into consideration how both profile and credentials will be migrated.
-This configuration is designed to authenticate a user against an existing LDAP directory, upon successful authentication the user’s credentials are then migrated to Okta and the user is signed into an OIDC application.
+This configuration is designed to authenticate a user against an existing LDAP directory, upon successful authentication the user's credentials are then migrated to Okta and the user is signed into an OIDC application.
 The full project linked to this article can be used as a base for various migration methods thus can be used to migrate credentials from various sources.

 For more information on the migration methods, please visit our [whitepaper](https://www.okta.com/resources/whitepaper-okta-user-migration-guide/) on user migrations.This document will cover a Hybrid Live migration.
 In this type of migration the following assumptions are made.